finos/tracdap/tracdap-runtime/python/README.md

 * Pandas: 1.2 up to 2.2
 * PySpark 3.0 up to 3.5 (optional)

-3rd party libraries may impose additional constraints on supported versions of Python, Pandas or PySpark.
+3rd party libraries may impose additional constraints on supported versions of key libraries.
-As of February 2024, the Python libraries for GCP do not yet support Python 3.12.
+For example, Pandas 1.5 is not available for Python 3.12 or 3.13, while NumPy 2.0 is only compatible with Pandas 2.1 and later.

 ## Installing the runtime